Pericardial fluid Gram stain

 What Abnormal Results Mean

-If bacteria are present, you may have an infection of the pericardium or heart.
+If bacteria are present on the Gram stain, you may have an infection of the pericardium or heart.
 Blood tests and bacterial culture can help identify the specific organism causing the infection.

 Complications are rare but may include: